headexpanded/fat_slob_plumbing/README.md

 ![Fat Slob Plumbing staff photo](./assets/img/staffPhoto-sm.png)

 I'm a lucky guy!
-As a junior web developer, it's tough to land your first free-lance gig.
+As a solo free-lance web developer, it's always tough to get hired by a world-class business!

 That's why I'm honoured to have been hired by Fat Slob Plumbing to build their website!

+Ron & Dave are on a mission to save humanity from the horror of a blocked toilet.

-I'm using TypeScript, Next.js, React, HyGraph, and **pure CSS** to produce a new website for Fat Slob Plumbing.
+Meanwhile, I'm on a mission to leverage TypeScript, Next.js, React, HyGraph, and **pure CSS** to produce the best website possible for Fat Slob Plumbing.

 Business is booming - they're franchising!

 ## React

-- I'm on a mission to make just about everything a React component, including cards, paragraphs, animations, and more.
+- I intend to make just about everything a React component, including cards, paragraphs, animations, spacers, and more.
 Plenty more to do on that.

 ## Pure CSS

 - Why highlight the pure CSS?
 Because I'm proud of it!
-Take a look at globals.css if you're interested ⁻ I've tried hard to write _cascading_ styles which respect HMTL semantics.
+Take a look at the responsive design, the functions, and globals.css if you're interested.
+I've tried hard to write _cascading_ styles which respect HMTL semantics.

 ## TypeScript

-- Quite a challenge getting it all working properly that's for sure: lots to learn!
+- The goal is no anys at all.
+Lots to do.

 # To Do: